venantvr-crypto/Python.FED.Indicator/README.md

 # FED Announcement Sentiment Analysis

-A professional web application for analyzing the sentiment of Federal Reserve (FED) press releases and announcements.
+A web application for analyzing the sentiment of Federal Reserve (FED) press releases and announcements.
 This application provides a user-friendly interface to run three distinct sentiment analysis algorithms on any FED announcement URL.

 ## Features